nachocaru/xaprb.com/content/blog/2005-09-25-insert-if-not-exists-queries-in-mysql.md

 where mutex.i = 1
 group by urls.url;</pre>

 If this article was useful to you, you should [subscribe][2] to stay current with my upcoming articles.
-It&#8217;s free and convenient.
+It's free and convenient.

 **Edit 2006-02-26** See also my article on using this and other techniques to do [flexible INSERT and UPDATE statements in MySQL][3].